cytoscape/cx/docs/_posts/2022-11-17-cytoscape-exchange-format-specification-(version-2).markdown

 2. Better support for processing networks while streaming.
 The 2.0 spec will significantly reduce the memory footprint for operations such as filtering nodes and edges based on node/edge properties and converting the CX network to other formats.
 3. Making CX networks more compact to improve data transfer speed.

+**_NOTE_**: CX version 2 is commonly referred to as CX2.
+In the Cytoscape ecosystem, CX2 files are typically denoted with the .cx2 extension, distinguishing them from CX version 1 networks, which are usually represented with the .cx suffix.

 ## Table of contents

 1. [Top Level Structure of CX](#top-level-structure-of-cx)